sio2project/oioioi/rst/source/sections/evaluation.rst

 18. `tasks queue`, **evalmgr**

-    `Evalmgr` takes `enviroment` from the `tasks queue` once again.
+    `Evalmgr` takes `environment` from the `tasks queue` once again.
 Results from final tests are saved into the database and optionally a notification is emitted.
-The submission has been succesfully judged.
+The submission has been successfully judged.